CorentinJ/Real-Time-Voice-Cloning/README.md

 - Adapt/Improve the cross-language aspect baseline

 ### Other things
-- Settle on the title of the thesis (prefix with deep/neural?,
+- Settle on the title of the thesis (prefix with deep/neural?, add something to indicate the intended application?)
 - Migrate repo to github once the baseline is decent *(possibly, make it an open source repo on its own and keep working on transfer across languages as a fork)*